pedruhb/HabboApp/readme.md

 # What is?
-Habbo APP is an electron-based app that supports a Cosmic CMS to run a legacy client on your device.
+Habbo APP is an electron-based app that supports a any website to run a legacy habbo client or any swf content in your device.
+- If you use Cosmic CMS, check the [HabboApp-CosmicCMS](https://github.com/pedruhb/HabboApp-CosmicCMS) repo.

 ## Features
-- Save login data and auto login.
-- Own login page using cosmic api.
 - Side menu with options to control zoom, logout, clear cache and full screen.
 - Easy setup, in one file.
 - Compatible with linux, macOs and windows.
+- Compatible with any website
+- Support Adobe Flash Player content

 # How Build
 - Configure the configuration.json file